 Where do our roots begin and end?

-Our whole school challenge this term focuses on where our roots begin and end.
-Our learning challenges focus on caring for communities near and far, living well together, or our beautiful world.
+Our focus this term is care.
+By learning 'where our roots begin and end?'.
+We aim to teach you the importance of communities both near and far, living well together and our beautiful world.
 We have a collective responsibility to care for others and our planet.
 Our knowledge-based curriculum stimulates learners to become global citizens through caring acts.

 |Care Learning Challenge Nursery.pdf||Download|